Ixmatlahuacan

+Geography

+Ixmatlahuacan is delimited to the northeast by Acula, to the east by Amatitlán, to the south by Cosamaloapan, to the west by Tierra Blanca, and to the north by Ignacio de la Llave.

 The weather in Ixmatlahuacan is warm year-round with rains in summer and autumn.

+Economy

 It produces principally maize, beans, rice, sugarcane, watermelon and mango.

+Culture

 In May, Ixmatlahuacan celebrates the Ascención del Señor, patron of the town.